 2. Next, initialize a repository.
 Let us assume you want to version control content in a specific directory.
 In that case, you need to initialize a Git repository in that directory.
 Here are the steps:

-Create a directory for the repo (e.g., a directory named things).
+Create a directory for the repo (e.g., a directory named things

-Windows: Click FileClone/New….
-Click on Create button.
+.
+Click on Create

-Enter the location of the directory (Windows version shown below) and click Create.
+Enter the location of the directory (Windows version shown below) and click Create

-Go to the things folder and observe how a hidden folder .git has been created.
+folder and observe how a hidden folder .git

 Windows: you might have to configure Windows Explorer to show hidden files.